 “The digital transformation makes it easy for you to cooperate – but it also asks you to do so.
 If you’re just staying by yourself, you are not really taking advantage of digital transformation.”
 Barbara Fischer

-- Sharing your institution’s data with networks and organizations such as these can increase your visibility and link your collections to cultural heritage objects across the world.
+- Sharing your institution’s data with networks and organisations such as these can increase your visibility and link your collections to cultural heritage objects across the world.

 - Reaching out to new audiences online can also help you find new perspectives on your own collection – and if you engage with communities online, volunteers might help you with enriching your data or create new things with it.